yukinarit/pyserde/README.md

 ## Custom class serializer/deserializer

-If you want to provide (de)serializer at class level, you can pass your functions to `serialize` and `deserialize` class attributes.
+If you want to provide (de)serializer at class level, you can pass your functions to `serializer` and `deserializer` class attributes.

 ```python
 def serializer(cls, o):